kitspace/awesome-electronics/contributing.md

 ### ${\color{green}C}$

 Old and single-featured EDAs with a rarely active software development.
-EDAs in this tier tend to become obsolete throughout.
+EDAs in this tier tend to become obsolete throughout the time.

 ### ${\color{light blue}D}$

+Abandoned EDA project with an obsolete features.
+These EDAs are listed for historical reasons, as they were relevant in the past.